redhat-nfvpe/onap-lab-experimental/doc/manager.md

 * The root user password
 * Its IP address on the work LAN

 Our scripts in the next steps will be making changes to this machine.
-They do the best they can to isolate our work: most of it will be under the user "manager", and most of what they run will be inside virtual machines, which we will set up with libvirt.
+We will do the best we can to isolate our work: most of it will be under the user "manager", and most of what we will run will be inside virtual machines.

-However, some work will have to be done in root: installing some utility packages and setting up custom network bridges as well as the virtual machines themselves.
+However, some work will have to be done in root: installing some utility packages and setting up custom network bridges as well as setting up the virtual machines themselves.

 Step 2: Prepare the Manager
 ---------------------------

-Edit `configuration/environment` and set `MANAGER_IP_ADDRESS` to point to our Manager.
+Edit [`configuration/environment`](../configuration/environment) and set `MANAGER_IP_ADDRESS` to
+point to our Manager.
 We can use a host name.
 Then run:

     manager/prepare